 These balls are probably one of those toys that will age well with any child.
 When he was a baby, my son liked squishing these, and now that he’s older, it’s about throwing the balls everywhere.

 Pros: Versatile, interesting shapes and textures, bounces well

 3. Block crayons

-I thought this toy was so unique because they’re crayons and stackable blocks, there are numbers and letters inscribed on the sides, and they even have animal- and people-shaped blocks.
+I thought this toy was so unique because they’re crayons and stackable blocks with numbers and letters inscribed on the sides.They even have animal- and people-shaped blocks.

 Pros: Unique way to stack, multi-use

 Cons: Crayon-quality isn’t all that great